open-telemetry/oteps/text/0148-sampling-probability.md

 their sampling probability.

-The use of this technique requires propagating the inclusion probability of the incoming Context and whether it was sampled (using the W3C `tracestate`, as for counting spans sampled by a Parent sampler), in order to calculate the probability of starting to sample a new "sub-root" in the trace.
+The use of this technique requires propagating the inclusion probability of the incoming Context and whether it was sampled (as for the Parent sampler), in order to calculate the probability of starting to sample a new "sub-root" in the trace.

 Using standard notation for conditional probability, `P(x)` indicates the probability of `x` being true, and `P(x|y)` indicates the